-You are eligible for a waiver of the registration fee if you have received a waiver of the ACT or SAT fee.
-(This is not the same as a U.S. state voucher.)
-After you complete your registration, only an authorized high school official can submit your fee waiver documentation online.
+If you received a waiver of the ACT or SAT fee (not the same as a U.S. state voucher), you are eligible for a waiver of the certification account registration fee.
+After you complete your registration, ask an authorized official from your current high school to submit your fee waiver documentation online.